fling/seattle/readme.md

 This is Seattle’s newest “neighborhood” and by neighborhood I mean Paul Allen’s real estate experiment that is 80% Amazon.
 Seattleites mostly complain about it, but there are some good finds here and worth a visit.

 * [South Lake Union Park](http://www.seattle.gov/parks/park_detail.asp?ID=344) is one of the best in the city.
-* [MOHAI](http://www.mohai.org) or the Musuem of History & Industry is fantastic.
-One of the better musuems in Seattle.
+* [MOHAI](http://www.mohai.org) or the Museum of History & Industry is fantastic.
+One of the better museums in Seattle.
 Like I mentioned before, starting your trip to Seattle here is a good idea.
 They have some really excellent interactive exhibits that teach you about Seattle (don't miss the Great Seattle Fire musical).
 * Boats are a big part of Seattle.
 And I recommend going to the [The Wooden Boat Center](http://cwb.org).
 Its free and you get to go on board a lot of different types of boats.
 On Sundays they do a [free sail](https://cwb.org/events/cast-off/) around Lake Union.
 You need to get there early to sign up on nice days.
 * On Sundays you can take the [Sunday Ice Cream Cruise](http://www.seattleferryservice.com), which is a 45 minute tour around Lake Union (ironically ice cream is not included in your $12 ticket price but available on board).
 Departs on the hour 11am to 3pm every Sunday rain or shine.
 Board right next to MoHAI.
-* There is a good mix of casual and fine dining resturants on the lake, many of them with water views.
+* There is a good mix of casual and fine dining restaurants on the lake, many of them with water views.
 [McCormick & Schmicks](http://www.mccormickandschmicks.com/locations/seattle-washington/seattle-washington/westlakeavenue.aspx) is one of my favorite places for happy hour – which is also prime time for the float planes landing and taking off.
 * In fact I would highly recommend taking a [float plane tour over Seattle](http://www.seattleseaplanes.com).
 It is about $100 per person and pretty amazing way to see the entire area.
 * Or if you aren’t on a budget, take a float plane up to the San Juan islands and stay overnight and fly back the next day.
 They have a ton of packages at [Kenmore Air](http://www.kenmoreair.com).
 * Also on the pricey side, but **super** fun is you can rent an [Electric Duffy Boat](http://theelectricboatco.com) and just tool around Lake Union – this is one of my favorite summer time activities.
 I recommend the evening.
 It is also the best way to see all of the house boats.